 Leveraging the latest open source technologies, such as Apache Hadoop, Spark, and Hive, QDS is a fully managed big data offering that provides the only comprehensive, “everything as a service” data analytics platform.
 This means that data scientists can focus on analysis while ensuring the most efficient use of resources.

 “Our goal at Qubole is to eliminate the obstacles between an organization’s data and the value hidden within that data.
-One way we do this is by providing a broad range of technologies, so that data scientists have the right tools for the job right at their fingertips,” said Ashish Thusoo, co-founder and CEO of Qubole.
+One way we do this is by providing a broad range of technologies so that data scientists have the right tools for the job right at their fingertips,” said Ashish Thusoo, co-founder and CEO of Qubole.
 “We added Apache Spark to our platform on AWS at the beginning of the year and it has seen tremendous growth among our customers on AWS.
 Now we’re bringing Spark to Qubole on Google Cloud Platform, allowing Cloud Platform customers to take full advantage of this leading open source technology for data analytics.”

 Qubole incorporates Spark Notebook across its platform for a single-pane view of data and better collaboration.
 The Notebook also provides multi-language support, including Scala and Python.
-All user Notebooks are persisted and automatically saved to a users’ Google Cloud Storage account continuously.
-Within each Notebook, users can create easy to use visualizations and charts for query results.
+All user Notebooks are persisted and automatically saved to a user’s Google Cloud Storage account continuously.
+Within each Notebook, users can create easy-to-use visualizations and charts for query results.

 Click here to sign up for a 15-day free trial of Apache Spark on Qubole for the Google Cloud Platform.
 You can be up and running in less than an hour.
 Qubole is also hosting a webinar on Qubole Spark + Notebooks on Google Cloud Platform, held on Thursday, January 14.